-- Enabling regulation for DPI emergence: open banking, digital ID data, privacy, cybersecurity - Risk-based payments license regime to drive innovation in payments; activity-and outcomes-based licensing rather than inputs focused - Risk-based customer due diligence requirements to allow for fit-for-purpose KYC processes - Outcomes-based financial consumer protection framework.
+- Enabling regulation for DPI emergence: - Risk-based payments license regime rather than inputs focused. - Risk-based customer due diligence requirements to allow for fit-for-purpose - Outcomes-based financial consumer protection framework.

 There is an enabling role as well for the regulators, supervisors, and policymakers in each country and region, as they create the policy and regulatory environment to which operators and PSPs are bound.
 In line with the basic, progressed, and mature criteria for inclusivity, there is also a progression in the policy and regulatory regimes that enable inclusivity.